Outline of Apple Inc.

-The following outline of Apple Inc. is a topical guide to the products, history, retail stores, corporate acquisitions, and personnel under the purview of the American multinational corporation Apple Inc.
+The following outline of Apple Inc. is a topical guide to the products, history, retail stores, corporate acquisitions, and personnel under the purview of the American multinational corporation:

+Apple Inc. was founded as Apple Computer Company on April 1, 1976, to produce and market Steve Wozniak's Apple I personal computer.
+The company was incorporated by Wozniak and Steve Jobs in 1977.
+Apple became the first publicly traded U.S. company to be valued at over $1 trillion in August 2018, $2 trillion in August 2020, and at $3 trillion in January 2022.
+Since 2011, Apple has been the world's largest company by market capitalization except when Microsoft held the position between January and June 2024.

 Hardware

 Mac

-Mac, a family of personal computers made by Apple.
+Mac, a family of personal computers made by Apple: